TERMS & CONDITIONS

 3.3 The Organiser will organise, select, and manage the Judges, who will be instructed to act without bias.

-3.5 Once entries close all submissions will be reviewed and shortlisted by a Sub Committee.
+3.5 Once entries close, all submissions will be reviewed and shortlisted by a Sub Committee.

-3.14 The Irish Sport Industry Awards reserve the right to nominate the applicant in additional categories that the organisers feel appropriate.
+3.14 The Irish Sport Industry Awards reserve the right to nominate the applicant in additional categories that the organisers feel are appropriate.

-3.15 The person named on the entry form will be the used as the point of contact by the Irish Sport Industry Awards.
+3.15 The person named on the entry form will be used as the point of contact by the Irish Sport Industry Awards.

 3.17 Shortlisted applicants may be required to provide additional information upon request from the Irish Sport Industry Awards.